 Generally, in a global anisotropic universe, during inflation, shear decreases and eventually it goes over to an isotropic phase with negligible shear \cite{anisotropicinflation}.
-In order to produce any substantial amount of shear in recent times one needs to induce anisotropy in the spacetime.
+In order to produce any substantial amount of shear in recent times one needs to induce anisotropy in the space-time.
 One way to induce anisotropy is to have anisotropic matter present at the last scattering surface.
 It was shown earlier that the power suppression in CMB quadrupole, without affecting higher multipoles, can be explained by assuming anisotropic matter (magnetic fields) \cite{Campanelli0607}.
-Earlier works on anisotropic cosmological models with anisotropic stresses can be found, for example, in Ref.~\cite{BarrowWorks}.
-Anisotropic dark energy as a possible solution to the cosmic acceleration as well as the large scale CMB anomalies is studied, for example, in Ref.~\cite{AnisoDE}.
+Earlier works on anisotropic cosmological models with anisotropic stresses can be found in Ref.~\cite{BarrowWorks}.
+Anisotropic dark energy as a possible solution to the cosmic acceleration as well as the large scale CMB anomalies is studied in Ref.~\cite{AnisoDE}.
 The anisotropic sources can be a uniform magnetic field, cosmic strings or domain walls.
-A nanogauss scale magnetic field could be present today which would have been produced during inflation due to a lorentz-violating term to the photon sector \cite{Campanelli2009}.
+A nanogauss scale magnetic field could be present today which would have been produced during inflation due to a Lorentz-violating term to the photon sector \cite{Campanelli2009}.
 We call this as ``Lorentz Violation generated magnetic field (LVMF)''.
-Other possibilities such as a Maxwell type vector field coupled to a scalar field is studied, for example, in Ref.~\cite{Thorsud2012}.
+Other possibilities such as a Maxwell type vector field coupled to a scalar field has been studied Ref.~\cite{Thorsud2012}.